 Picadillo is a classic Cuban dish.
 It’s made with ground beef that’s cooked in tomato sauce and flavored with aromatics, herbs and spices.
 Which ones, totally depends on who’s doing the cooking.
 It’s a simple dish to make and uses affordable, easy to find ingredients.
 This is a great weeknight meal, especially when time and money are little tight.

 In this recipe we go all out and add little fried potatoes to the picadillo.
-Many folks add raisins to add a sweet touch, and capers for a salty taste.
+Many folks add raisins and capers for that sweet and salty taste combination.
 We stick with Spanish olives for that salty bite and leave out the raisins altogether.

 This site contains affiliate links to products.
 As an Amazon Associate I earn from qualifying purchases.

 What kind of meat is used for picadillo?